jarocode/BackendTask/README.md

 2. Do an "npm install".
 3. Navigate to the config folder in the root directory and create a "config.env" file in that folder.
 4. Create a Database on Mongodb atlas.
-5. in the config.env file, paste the following code:
+5. in the config.env file, paste the following code:<br />
 PORT = 8080 <br />
 SECRET_KEY = softAlliance_secret_key <br />
 MONGO_URI = pass in your mongodb cluster connection string here